Theological veto: Basis

+This concept is held as true by some theists, especially religious fundamentalists.

 Rejecting the theological veto

 There are several reasons put forth by those who reject the theological veto.
 One way to reject the theological veto is to assert that one cannot isolate reason from faith.
 Intelligible use of language is claimed to commit one to consistency, so to reject reason is to refuse to make sense.
 This argument asserts that even the theological veto itself must be consistent with itself and inconsistent with reason.
 Another way the theological veto is rejected is to assert that rejection of critical control over one's beliefs, as for instance by the requirement of evidence, lowers the barrier against bigotry, fanaticism, and persecution.
 While its high aspiration is to warn against human pride, some say its supporters are guilty of what they themselves claim is the highest form of pride: They claim that they know the mind of God.